-The Baccarat Hotel’s north and south elevations feature curtainwall, and a sleek, black metal façade clads its east and west elevations.
-These surfaces are inspired by the austerity and minimalism of the neighboring MoMA building designed by Edward Durell Stone.
+The Baccarat’s north and south elevations feature curtainwall, and a sleek, black metal façade east and west, surfaces are inspired by the neighboring MoMA designed by Edward Durell Stone.